SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 ### 5.2.6 Add IConnectionMultiplexer

-If you would prefer to use a StackExchange `IConnectionMultiplexer` in your application, then you need to add it, instead of a `DistributedRedisCache` to the service container.
-Note, you can use both `IDistributedCache` and `I`ConnectionMultiplexer` in your application if you need to.

-Just like above, you do this in the `ConfigureServices()` method of the `Startup` class.
+To use a StackExchange `IConnectionMultiplexer` in your application directly, add it to the service container in the `ConfigureServices()` method of the `Startup` class:

  ```csharp
 using Steeltoe.CloudFoundry.Connector.Redis;